International Institute of Air and Space Law

 - There is an evident substantial link or synergy between the PhD proposal and the research projects of the Institute which justifies a fee reduction;

-- The Candidate’s curriculum is a proof of excellence;
+- the Candidate’s curriculum is a proof of excellence; and

-A request for a fee reduction can be made by mailing the Coordinator of the International Institute of Air and Space Law PhD Track, detailing why the set conditions are met.
+A request for a fee reduction can be made by mailing the International Institute of Air and Space Law PhD Track (see contact details at the end of this page), detailing why the set conditions are met.
 The decision on the grant of a fee reduction is made by the Dean of the Law School, following an advice on the matter by the PhD Dean of the Graduate School of the Law Faculty.
-The Institute Board will advise the Dean.

 How to apply